jones-roman3/MUL_retrieval_browser/README.md

 ### 3. Generate the unit data

+I've had some issues getting this to work.
+May need some tweaking.

 Run the Jupyter notebook to retrieve unit data from masterunitlist.info and produce a `unit_list.csv` file.
 This makes thousands of HTTP requests and **will take several hours** to complete.

 ```bash